mathewpareles/LLM-Research/README.md

 ## Goal

-In this library, we hope to answer: "How does GPT-3 solve reasoning tasks?"
+How does GPT-3 solve reasoning tasks?

-We provide evidence that GPT-3 uses simple attention patterns to solve reasoning tasks.
+In this library, we provide evidence that GPT-3 uses simple attention patterns to solve reasoning tasks.
 Specifically, we show that GPT-3 uses a consistent approach to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf), regardless of the size, syntax, or scrambling of the input.
 This suggests that GPT-3 has an internal circuit that it consistently uses to solve this task.
 Our end goal is to reverse-engineer this circuit and make it human-interpretable.